Azure/prometheus-collector/otelcollector/docs/publicpreviewdocs/vishwa/minimalingestionprofile.md

 # Minimal ingestion profile
 To ingest only minimal data (series/metrics used by our default dashboards, default recordingrules & default alerts) from default scrape targets , this setting (default-targets-metrics-keep-list.minimalIngestionProfile="true") is enabled by default on the metrics addon.
 This will help reduce/control ingestion volume for default targets.
-You can specify this setting in ama-metrics-settings-configmap under default-targets-metrics-keep-list section.
-[Link to sample setting configmap]
+You can specify this setting in [ama-metrics-settings-configmap](https://github.com/Azure/prometheus-collector/blob/main/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) under default-targets-metrics-keep-list section.

 There are 4 possible cases to customize this behavior -